luxfi/LPs/LPs/lp-7336-k-chain-keymanagementvm-specification.md

 ### Chain Architecture

-K-Chain is a specialized Lux subnet running the KeyManagementVM:
+K-Chain is a specialized Lux chain running the KeyManagementVM:

 ```
 +-------------------------------------------------------------------------+